Settling Old Debt with Northland Group and LVNV Funding

 If you do have other credit goals, and are interested in what it would take to start to improve your credit report, and get your debt to income ratio on your credit report in line with what lenders look for, post your other debts, balances owed, and who is collecting on them, in the comment section below (this goes for anyone reading this page too).
 I will give some targeted feedback to help you.

-What is a normal settlement offer from a collection agency like Northland Group?
+What is a normal settlement offer from a collection agency like Radius Global Solutions?

-A typical target for settling a collection account with a debt buyer like LVNV, or with a collection agency like Northland Group, is going to be multiples of that percentage when there is still room to sue and get you to pay.
+A typical target for settling a collection account with a debt buyer like LVNV, or with a collection agency like Radius Global, is going to be multiples of that percentage when there is still room to sue and get you to pay.

 Is it a great settlement offer?
 You bet it is.
 Should you take them up on it?
 Maybe not.